bufferapp/github-action-bufferbot-helper/README.md

+# Bufferbot Helper

-A simple GitHib action for adding a comment to new PRs.
+A simple [GitHub Action](https://help.github.com/en/actions/automating-your-workflow-with-github-actions) for Bufferbot to add helpful context and links to your PRs.